timescale/docs/timescaledb/how-to-guides/data-tiering/move-data.md

 # Data tiering
 PostgreSQL uses tablespaces to determine the physical location of your data.
-In most cases, you want to use faster storage to store data that is accessed frequently, and slower storage for data this is accessed less often.
+In most cases, you want to use faster storage to store data that is accessed frequently, and slower storage for data that is accessed less often.

-In TimescaleDB, you can move chunks between different tablespaces, using the [`move_chunk`][api-move-chunk] API call.
+In TimescaleDB, you can move chunks between different tablespaces using the [`move_chunk`][api-move-chunk] API call.

 <highlight type="note">
-You must be logged in as a super user, such as the `postgres` user, to be able to use the `move_chunk()` API call.
+You must be logged in as a super user, such as the `postgres` user, to use the `move_chunk()` API call.
 </highlight>

 ## Move data
-To set up data tiering you need to have created the tablespace to use and set the storage mount point.
+To set up data tiering, you first need to create the new tablespace and set the storage mount point.
 You can then use the [`move_chunk`][api-move-chunk] API call to move individual chunks from the default tablespace to the new tablespace.
 The `move_chunk` command also allows you to move indexes belonging